bmaso/osm-games/content/bowling/index.md

 ;; - the prior frame must be valid
 ;; - the post frame must be valid
-;; - the throw must be valid a not incomplete and not unused ;; - and one of these two rules must be satisfied
+;; - the throw must be valid a not incomplete and not unused ;; - and one of these rules must be satisfied
 ;;   - prior frame throw_1 is incomplete and
-;;     - post frame throw_1 is equal to the operation's throw ;;     - it is necessary to initialize throw_2 and the bonus throws in the post frame ;;       - if post frame is not a strike, post frame throw_2 and bonus_1 are incomplete, and bonus_2 is unused ;;       - if post frame is a strike, post frame bonus_1 and bonus_2 are incomplete, and throw_2 is unused ;;   - prior frame throw_2 is incomplete and
-;;     - post frame throw_2 is equal to the operation's throw and ;;     - post frame throw_1 and prior frame throw_1 are equal
-;;     - it is necessary to initialize the bonus throws in the post frame ;;       - if post frame is a spare, post frame bonus_1 is incomplete ;;       - if post frame is not a space, bonus_1 is unused ;;;;
+;;     - post frame throw_1 is equal to the operation's throw ;;     - it is necessary to initialize throw_2 and the bonus throws in the post frame ;;       - if post frame is not a strike, post frame throw_2 and bonus_1 are incomplete, and bonus_2 is unused ;;       - if post frame is a strike, post frame bonus_1 and bonus_2 are incomplete, and throw_2 is unused ;;   - prior frame throw_1 is not incomplete, prior frame throw_2 is incomplete and ;;     - post frame throw_2 is equal to the operation's throw and ;;     - post frame throw_1 and prior frame throw_1 are equal ;;     - it is necessary to initialize the bonus throws in the post frame ;;       - if post frame is a spare, post frame bonus_1 is incomplete ;;       - if post frame is not a space, bonus_1 is unused ;;   - prior frame throw_1 and throw_2 are not incomplete, and bonus_1 is incomplete ;;     - post frame throw_1 and throw_2 are equals to prior the same prior frame fields ;;     - post frame bonus_1 is equal to the operation's throw ;;     - post frame bonus_2 is equal to prior frame's bonus_2 field ;;   - prior frame throw_1, throw_2 and bonus_1 are not incomplete, and bonus_2 is incomplete ;;     - post frame throw_1, throw_2, and bonus_1 are equal to prior the same prior frame fields ;;     - post frame bonus_2 is equal to the operation's throw ;;
+;; You cannot create a valid frame throw application operation with prior and post frames in any other states.
+;;;;
 ```

-There's a lot of twisty-turny logic in there.
-That's just how the bowling algorithm is.
-The full implementation of
-this logic is in the `frame.apply-throw-op.validation` function in `frame-ops.smt2`, which I won't repeat here because
-its a bit of an eyeful for casual perusal.
+The task of entangling one frame's bonus throws with subsequent frames' normal throws is done by game validation rules.

 ## A Game

-A game is comprised of 10 frames, an `incomplete` flag, and a `score`.
-I also define a convenience
+A game is comprised of 10 frames.
+There are also functions for computing a game's score and deducing
-constant representing an empty game:
+whether or not the game is incomplete.
+We also define a convenience constant representing an empty game:

 ```
 (declare-datatype Game (